BurningSeoul/FallingRocks/README.md

 # iDream Of Rocks
 Click on rocks before they hit the lava, every 100 points will restore 1 HP!
-Game created for iDream Interactive.
+Game created as a technical test for             iDream Interactive.

 Extra features:
 1. Progressive Difficulty